Roles this apprenticeship applies to

 How this apprenticeship works

 - 20% of work hours spent off-the-job training

-- Blended learning, with online study materials, one to one coding tutorials and a monthly one-to-one Skype tutorial, plus topic specific webinars.
+- Blended learning, with online study materials, one-to-one coding tutorials, a monthly one-to-one Skype tutorial and topic specific webinars

 - BCS (British Computer Society) Level 3 Award in Principles of Coding

 - BCS Level 3 Certificate in Marketing Principles

 - The BCS Level 3 Award in Coding Principles

 - The BCS Level 3 Certificate in Marketing Principles

 Duration and costThe learning section of the apprenticeship is up to 18 months.
 The end point assessment period is up to 3 months thereafter.
 The cost is £11,000.